Will the Hardesty Arts Center still have exhibitions?

 How were Lead Artists selected?

 Our inaugural group of Lead Artists was selected for their vast experience in many different disciplines.
 Lead Artists receive a stipend and materials budget for the project.
+In the future, artists will be selected through a Call to Artists application process.

 Lead Artists are working together with staff to begin fleshing out concepts, defining logistics, and acquiring materials.
 Installation will begin in January 2018.